 2. Predict questions that will come up.

-This is also a great tool to help you analyse a job description, and spark thoughts about the type of skills you’d need to talk about at interview.
+This is also a great tool to help you analyse a job description, and spark thoughts about the type of skills you’d need to talk about at an interview.

 3. Watch videos to help you learn.

 Do you prefer to watch and listen, rather than read?
-Graduates First includes short videos to help you navigate the process of preparing for a psychometric test.
+Graduates First include short videos to help you navigate the process of preparing for a psychometric test.
 Topics range from advice on how to increase your test scores, to step-by-step guides on tackling various numerical challenges.

 So, if you’ve forgotten your GCSE Maths knowledge about how to calculate simplified ratios, or work out a percentage increase, these could be your first port of call.

 How can you improve if you don’t know where you’re going wrong?
 Once you’ve completed a test on Graduates First, you’ll get answers and feedback on solutions for any questions you got wrong.

 You can then try a fresh example, with a better understanding of how to tackle it.

 5. Bonus advice on the application process.